 Continue to crossroads.
 Turn right, then turn left downhill to the distillery)

 We are running a shuttle bus service to transport people from Edinburgh city centre direct to our distillery.
 This service will need to be prepaid as a combined transport & entrance ticket.
-Please call us on 01875 342 012 to make your bookings now.
+This can be booked online as a combined tour and shuttle bus ticket.
 Any unbooked seats may be available on the day; make sure you’re at the departure point 10mins before to check with the driver.

 Getting there by railway:- From Prestonpans railway station head for Tranent then take the B6355 to Pencaitland.

 Getting there by aeroplane:- .From Edinburgh Airport head for the city bypass south signs to Berwick-upon-Tweed.
 Carry on for nine miles to the Sheriffhall Roundabout, go straight over at this roundabout and take the 'Millerhall' junction signposted Jedburgh A68.
 Follow this road for 3.5 miles then take the A6093 signposted Haddington.
 When you reach Pencaitland, take a right turn at the petrol station and follow the signs for the distillery